gaelmoccand/CVND---Image-Captioning-Project/README.md

 # Image-Captioning-Project

-In this project, a neural network architecture to automatically generate captions from images.
+In this project, a neural network architecture is used to automatically generate captions from images.

 After using the Microsoft Common Objects in COntext (MS COCO) dataset to train the network, new captions will be generated based on new images.